gauthamchettiar/gauthamchettiar.github.io/_drafts/2019-06-09-golang-explained-to-python-developer-p1.md

 8. With an effort to reduce unwanted code, Go throws an error if an import is not used or a variable is declared and not used.
 So if your code has unused imports or variables, it will never compile.

 ## Stubborn variables - Constants
-Constants are variables that cannot be changed once assigned.
-Constants in Go is slightly different other languages. `const` is used instead of `var` for creating a constant.
+Constants are variables that cannot be changed once assigned. `const` is used instead of `var` for creating a constant.
 In case of variables, when we do this:
 ```go
 var fruitCount = 2      // fruitCount is of type int
 var fruitCost = 199.99  // fruitCost is of type float32/float64
 ```
-type inferrence kicks in and variable type is assigned based on the value assigned.
+type inference kicks in and variable type is assigned based on the value to the right side of `=`.

 While in the case of constants, when we do this:
 ```go